 This year, I spend Christmas week on the Island of Fuerteventura.

 Walking the streets of the surf town I was staying in filled me with a sense of wabi-sabi, the Japanese concept of transience and imperfection.
-In the pale architecture, the wind beaten murals, the plants filled with blooms and broken branches, the stoney black beaches, there was a sense of nature’s perfect imperfection.
+In the pale architecture, the wind-beaten murals, the plants filled with blooms and broken branches, the rugged black beaches, there was a sense of nature’s perfect imperfection.

 One of my favourite books on the subject is Wabi-sabi: For Artists, Designers, Poets & Philosophers by Leonard Koren.
 The author compares the eastern concept of wabi-sabi with contemporary western ideas of beauty and the ideal.

 ‘Things wabi-sabi are usually small and compact, quiet and inward-oriented.
 They beckon: get close, touch, relate.
 They inspire a reduction of a psychic distance between one thing and another thing; between people and things.

 Places wabi-sabi are small, secluded, and private environments that enhance one's capacity from metaphysical musings.’